thomas-gleiforst/OakvilleStudentCouncil/api/README.md

 2. Create the dev database environment inside the psql environment.

 ```
-CREATE DATABASE ohsDB;
+CREATE DATABASE ohsdb;
-CREATE USER ohsDev WITH PASSWORD 'admin';
+CREATE USER ohsdev WITH PASSWORD 'admin';
-GRANT ALL PRIVILEGES ON DATABASE ohsDB TO ohsDev;
+GRANT ALL PRIVILEGES ON DATABASE ohsdb TO ohssev;
 ```

 3. Quit psql and log into the database as the new user to make sure it works.